GarvRajput17/GarvRajput17/README.md

 # Hi there! 👋 I'm Garv Rajput

 ### 🖥️ About Me
-I am a second-year Computer Science and Engineering (CSE) student at [IIIT Bangalore](https://www.iiitb.ac.in/).
+I am a third-year Computer Science and Engineering (CSE) student at [IIIT Bangalore](https://www.iiitb.ac.in/).
 I keep dangling between competitive programming and development.

 ### 🚀 Skills & Interests